 Another great Sai Kung hike, this 5 hour trail takes you from Pak Sha O to Lai Chi Chong, then to Sham Chung via Kai Ma Tung and then to Yung Shue O. You have the dramatic volcanic coastline of Lai Chi Chong geopark, the wide grass field of Sham Chung, and the mangrove forest of Yung Shue O, all are excellent places to fly a drone.
 You can cut this trail into different sections or attempt it all together like we did.
 Here’s how:

 Trail start: at Pak Sha O or Yung Shue O

-To do the hike as I did it, take the Minibus 9 from Sai Kung town center to Hoi Ha, get off at Yung Shue O village after the youth hostel.
+To do the hike as I did it, take the Minibus 9 from Sai Kung town center (don’t forget to buy something to eat) to Hoi Ha, get off at Yung Shue O village after the youth hostel.

 If you are unsure of where to get off, it isn’t so far from the end stop Hoi Ha, so you can simply walk from there.
 We asked the minibus driver to let us know where to get off, but unfortunately, he had dropped us off at another hiking trail.
 Make sure to ask for the Pak Sha O village stop or else you might have to walk a lot further.

 An easier alternative from Hoi Ha is the Tai Tan Country Trail, which is almost completely flat and along the coast!

 There is a path by the Pak Sha O village sign that leads to the village itself.
 The path is pretty straightforward and easy to follow.
 It isn’t a long walk to Lai Chi Chong, with the trail nicely paved and flat.
 There is a junction where you can take the stairs down to Sham Chung directly, which you might want to take later (more below).